 Skip to Content

-Cardiac catheterization involves passing a thin flexible tube (catheter) into the right or left side of the heart, usually from the groin or the arm.
+Cardiac catheterization involves passing a thin flexible tube (catheter) into the right or left side of the heart.
+The catheter is most often inserted from the groin or the arm.

 Catheterization - cardiac; Heart catheterization

 You will get medicine before the test to help you relax.